Spectral analysis on standard locally homogeneous spaces: Square-integrable joint eigenfunctions

 Theorem~\ref{thm:mainII} applies to the triples $(G,H,L)$ of Table~\ref{table1}.
 It gives an affirmative answer to Question~\ref{problems}.(a), and guarantees that the Laplacian $\Delta_{X_{\Gamma}}$ has infinitely many $L^2$-eigenvalues in this setting.
 We note that $\Spec_d(X_{\Gamma})_{\I}$ is empty (\ie $\Spec_d(X_{\Gamma})=\Spec_d(X_{\Gamma})_{\II}$) for all~$\Gamma$ in case~(ii) with $n$ odd and in case~(vii) of Table~\ref{table1}: see Remark~\ref{rem:type-I-II}.(3).

 \begin{remark} S.~Mehdi and M.~Olbrich have announced that they can prove analogous results to Theorems \ref{thm:selfadj} and~\ref{thm:mainII} for the Laplacian for most triples $(G,H,L)$ in Table~\ref{table1}, by computing linear relations among the Casimir elements of $\g$, $\llll\cap\kk$, and~$\llll$ in the enveloping algebra $U(\g_{\C})$, similarly to Proposition~\ref{prop:rel-Lapl}.
-As far as we understand, their method does not apply to higher-order differential operators on~$X_{\Gamma}$. \end{remark}
+As far as we understand, their method does not apply to higher-order differential operators on~$X_{\Gamma}$.
+See their announcement \cite{mo21}, which appeared on the arXiv after we completed this work. \end{remark}

-\subsection{Group manifolds}
+\section{Group manifolds}

 In this paper we also consider reductive symmetric spaces of the form $X = G/H = ({}^{\backprime}G\times\!{}^{\backprime}G)/\Diag({}^{\backprime}G)$ as in Example~\ref{ex:group-manifold}.
 For $L={}^{\backprime}G\times\!{}^{\backprime}K$ where ${}^{\backprime}K$ be a maximal compact subgroup of~${}^{\backprime}G$, the complexification $X_{\C}$ is not always $L_{\C}$-spherical (see Example~\ref{ex:sph}.(3)), but we are still able to extend our techniques to prove the following analogue of Theorems \ref{thm:analytic}, \ref{thm:selfadj}, and~\ref{thm:mainII} for standard quotients $X_{\Gamma}$ with $\Gamma\subset L$.